-A.If topsoil is not available on site it must be furnished as specified.
-Throughout all parts of site where finish grades and contour lines differ from existing contour lines, bring to finish grade contours shown on "Grading Plan."
+- A.If topsoil is not available on site it must be furnished as specified.
+Throughout all parts of site where finish grades and - contour lines differ from existing contour lines, bring to finish grade contours shown on "Grading Plan."
 B. Topsoil shall be friable fertile soil with representative characteristics of area soils.
-It should be free of heavy clay, silt, stone, extraneous lime, plant roots and other foreign matter greater than 1 1/2" diameter.
-It shall not contain noxious plant growth (such as bermuda or nut grass).
-It shall test in neutral Ph range of 5.0 to 6.75 and contain no toxic substances that can be deemed to impede plant growth.
-The contractor shall be prepared to have soil lab-tested at his expense by the Landscape
+It should be free of heavy clay, silt, stone,

+(such as bermuda or nut deemed to impede plant t roots and other foreign matter greater than 1 1/2" diameter.
+It shall not contain noxious plant ground grass).
+It shall test in neutral Ph range of 5.0 to 6.75 and contain no toxic substances that car ant growth.
+The contractor shall be prepared to have soil lab-tested at his expense by the Landso opsoil shall comply with the following quantitative analysis. an be COMPONENTS VOLUME MEASURE PARTICLE SIZE